Pablo Casals: Later years

 Casals appeared in the 1958 documentary film Windjammer.
 In the 1960s, Casals gave many master classes throughout the world in places such as Gstaad, Zermatt, Tuscany, Berkeley, and Marlboro.
 Several of these master classes were televised.

 On 13 November 1961, he performed in the East Room at the White House by invitation of President Kennedy at a dinner given in honor of the Governor of Puerto Rico, Luis Muñoz Marín.
 This performance was recorded and released as an album.

 Casals was also a composer.
 Perhaps his most effective work is La Sardana, for an ensemble of cellos, which he composed in 1926.
 His oratorio El Pessebre was performed for the first time in Acapulco, Mexico, on 17 December 1960.
 He also presented it to the United Nations during their anniversary in 1963.
 He was initiated as an honorary member of the Epsilon Iota chapter of Phi Mu Alpha Sinfonia music fraternity at Florida State University in 1963.
 He was later awarded the fraternity's Charles E. Lutton Man of Music Award in 1973.

 One of his last compositions was the "Hymn of the United Nations".
 He conducted its first performance in a special concert at the United Nations on 24 October 1971, two months before his 95th birthday.
 On that day, the Secretary-General of the United Nations, U Thant, awarded Casals the U.N.
 Peace Medal in recognition of his stance for peace, justice and freedom.
 Casals accepted the medal and made his famous "I Am a Catalan" speech, where he stated that Catalonia had the first democratic parliament, long before England did.

 In 1973, invited by his friend Isaac Stern, Casals arrived at Jerusalem to conduct the youth orchestra and the Jerusalem Symphony Orchestra.

 The Jerusalem Music Center in Mishkenot Sha'ananim was inaugurated by Casals shortly before his death.
 The concert he conducted with the youth orchestra at the Jerusalem Khan Theater was the last concert he conducted.

-Casals' memoirs were taken down by Albert E. Kahn, and published as Joys and Sorrows: Pablo Casals, His Own Story (1970).
+Casals's memoirs were taken down by Albert E. Kahn, and published as Joys and Sorrows: Pablo Casals, His Own Story (1970).

 Death

-Casals died in 1973 at Auxilio Mutuo Hospital in Hato Rey, Puerto Rico, at the age of 96, from complications of a heart attack he had had three weeks earlier.
+Casals died on October 22, 1973 at Auxilio Mutuo Hospital in Hato Rey, Puerto Rico, at the age of 96, from complications of a heart attack he had had three weeks earlier.
+He was buried at Puerto Rico Memorial Cemetery in Carolina, Puerto Rico.
 He did not live to see the end of the Francoist State, which occurred two years later, but he was posthumously honoured by the Spanish government under King Juan Carlos I which in 1976 issued a commemorative postage stamp depicting Casals, in honour of the centenary of his birth.
 In 1979 his remains were interred in his hometown of El Vendrell, Tarragona.
 In 1989, Casals was posthumously awarded a Grammy Lifetime Achievement Award.